 Potential for growth

-Finally you have to ask yourself if this location is able to grow with your business or if it’s just a short-term solution.
-Re-location is an expensive and exhausting business and you need to make sure that both your lease and location are right on the money… if you want to make some yourself, that is.
+Finally, you have to ask yourself if this location is able to grow with your business or if it’s just a short-term solution.
+Relocation is an expensive and exhausting business, and you need to ensure that your lease and location are right on the money… if you want to make some yourself, that is.

 The bottom line

 The right business location is a good mix of gleaned information, entrepreneurial intuition, risk, probability and a fair bit of luck.
 While a perfect location differs business to business, think about this decision from all angles and be as objective as possible.
 Consider all these crucial areas to ensure you give your business the best chance for future success.
 Once settled, you can work this new location into your plans and get on with the business of growing.